pgtreau/pgtreau.github.io/docs/session5.md

 [<- Back to home](https://pgtreau.github.io/marketing.html)

-# Session 5: Marketing Research Method
+# Chapter 5: Marketing Research Method

 Marketing research methods refer to the techniques that researchers use to gather data on a market, its customers, and its competition.
 Here are several key types of marketing research methods: